YOLO200/InnovationHacks_Statefarm/README.md

 ## The Problem

-Gig workers earn unpredictably, pay self-employment taxes quarterly, have no employer benefits, and are one platform deactivation away from $0 income.
+Gig workers earn unpredictably, pay self-employment taxes quarterly, have no employer benefits, and are one platform deactivation away from $0 or marginal income.
 Traditional financial apps were built for salaried employees.
 Crunch was built for everyone else.

 ---